Gulpa Gaka anganya -Gaka Yawall Ngulla Yenbena Yorta Yorta Woka

 Dr Wayne Atkinson

-Other International studies have included Indochina to visit sites in Laos, Vietnam, and Cambodia to gain a broader understanding of south East Asian history, culture and economic development.
+Other International studies have included Indochina and visits to sites in Laos, Vietnam, and Cambodia.
+These studies were aimed at gaining a broader understanding of south East Asian history, culture and economic development.
 While in south East Asia Wayne visited the Hill Tribes of Thailand and stayed in the Mekong Delta region of Vietnam.
-He conducted research in Portugal, and Spain and studied Western European colonisation in the 15–17th Century and its impact on Indigenous Australia in the 18th Century.
+He has also traveled extensively in Western Europe conducting research in Portugal and Spain, examining Western European colonisation practices in the 15–17th Century and the impact of British colonisation on Indigenous Australia in the 18th Century.
 Whilst in Spain he took special interest in the ‘Treaty of Tordesillas’ signed between the Portuguese and the Spanish at Tordesillas, Spain, 1494.
-This Treaty was used to divide the newly discovered lands outside Europe between Spain and Portugal before other major colonising countries came into the fold for their share of the riches of exploitation.
-Research materials from this visit are used for lectures on Colonisation, at the University of Melbourne and other Universities, 2010-2017.
+This Treaty was used to divide the newly discovered lands outside Europe between Spain and Portugal before other major colonising countries came into the fold for their share of the riches gained by invasion, exploitation and genocidal practices.
+Research materials from the intentional visits are used for lectures on Colonisation, at the University of Melbourne, Victoria University and other Universities in Australia 2006-2018.

 Mauritius & India Research: Thomas Shadrach James (1859-1946)